NVIDIA/nvidia-docker/README.md

 The full documentation and frequently asked questions are available on the [repository wiki](https://github.com/NVIDIA/nvidia-docker/wiki).

+An introduction to the NVIDIA Container Runtime is also covered in our [blog post](https://devblogs.nvidia.com/gpu-containers-runtime/).

 ## Quickstart

 **Make sure you have installed the [NVIDIA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) and a [supported version](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#which-docker-packages-are-supported) of [Docker](https://docs.docker.com/engine/installation/) for your distribution (see [prerequisites](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)#prerequisites)).**